 WHO IS LIBERTY

 Headquartered in Denver, Colorado, Liberty Oilfield Services is a premier hydraulic fracturing services company.
 Our professional team of well-trained, highly experienced individuals, combined with our proprietary technology and robust inventory of state-of-the-art equipment, optimizes production results at reduced costs for our valued clients.
 Our passion and dedication to deliver industry-leading results is only matched by our unsurpassed commitment to health, safety and environmental (“HSE”) standards.
 From the Permian Basin to the DJ Basin, Williston Basin and Powder River Basin, we provide customer-focused service in a flexible, safe and consistent manner.
 Our fleets offer the latest innovations in custom fluid systems, perforating strategies and pressure analysis techniques.

 Liberty’s emphasis on data analytics is deployed during job execution through the use of real-time feedback on variables that maximizes customer returns by improving cost-effective hydraulic fracturing operations.
 The attention to detail results in faster well completions, limited downtime and enhanced production results for our customers.

 While Liberty’s key competitive advantages are many in number, none are more important than our people.

 Our deeply-rooted, employee-centered culture and reputation for safety has enabled us to obtain projects from industry leaders with some of the most demanding safety and operational requirements.
 Our highly trained, experienced and motivated employees are critical to delivering our hydraulic fracturing services.
 Taking care of our employees is our top priority.
 We continually invest in hiring, training and retaining the best and brightest individuals in our field.
 This is evidenced by our low turnover rate.
-Year-after-year, Liberty Oilfield Services consistently delivers one of the lowest turnover rates in the industry.
+Year-after-year, Liberty Oilfield Services' employee turnover rates are substantially lower than that of our primary competitos.
 We focus on individual contributions and team success to foster a culture built around operational excellence and superior safety.
 As a result, we are among the safest service providers in the industry with a constant focus on health, safety and environmental (“HSE”) performance and service quality.